CHEREF-Mehdi/PeerToPeer-Messenger/README.md

 ![alt text](https://github.com/CHEREF-Mehdi/PeerToPeer-Messenger/blob/master/ReadMeImages/UML-sequence%20diagram.png)

 # Important
-You can install this application using set up installer you will find in folder You have to add to the external libraries of the project "jfoenix.jar" that you find inside the main folder.
+You can install this application using set up installer you will find in setup-installer folder.

+To use the source code effectively you have to add to the external libraries of the project "jfoenix.jar" that you find inside the main folder.